-Please note: Jarrow and Hebburn AC will pay entry fees for members who want to compete in the Harrier League, North Eastern Championships, and relay championships.
+Please note: Jarrow and Hebburn AC will pay entry fees for members who want to compete in the Harrier League and cross country championship races.
 If members enter competitions, but do not race, they will be asked to repay their fee to the Club.

 North East Harrier League

 The North East Harrier League (NEHL) is a series of six cross country races for affiliated clubs in North East England.
 You don’t have to compete in all the races and you can start at any point in the season.
 Races take place at different courses across the region.
-You collect your individual race number at the first fixture and you should retain it for the season (remember to bring safety pins to fix it to your club vest).
+You collect your individual race number at the first fixture and you should retain it for the season.
+Remember to bring safety pins to fix the number to your club vest.
 If you lose your number, you will be charged £5 for a replacement.

 Please visit the Harrier League website for more information, including race times, race packs and results.

 North East Harrier League fixtures and results for the 2023-24 season are:

 Saturday 23 September 2023 – Wrekenton (NE9 6RZ) – Results here

 Sunday 15 October 2023 – Druridge Bay, Northumberland (NE61 5BX) – Results here